Sommer Ray Exposes Her Pert Derriere In A Splashy Swimsuit

 Prior to posting the said picture, the 22-year-old model posted a risque photograph of herself wherein she could be seen wearing a white crop top which she paired with a barely-there green bodysuit — an outfit choice that allowed her to show off her perfect curves as well as her thighs.

-The model held a cup of coffee in her hands, tied her hair into a messy bun, wore a full face of makeup and struck a sultry pose.
-The post garnered a whopping 770,000 likes and close to 75,00 comments which shows that Sommer is, indeed, very popular on the photo-sharing website and that her fans are always eager to look at her new pics so that they can admire her body.
+The model held a cup of coffee in her hands, tied her hair into a messy bun, wore a full face of makeup, and struck a sultry pose.
+The post garnered a whopping 770,000 likes and close to 75,000 comments which shows that Sommer is, indeed, very popular on the photo-sharing website and that her fans are always eager to look at her new pics so that they can admire her body.

 In an interview with Life & Style Magazine, the hottie opened up about her fitness routine and said that although working out daily is important to maintain a healthy body weight, consistency and taking care of oneself is the most important thing.